top of page

 South Island Facts

-The quick facts you need to know about New Zealand's South Island:
+Here are the quick facts you need to know about New Zealand's South Island:

-• Population: 1,187,300 or 23% of the inhabitants of New Zealand
+• Population: 1,187,300, or 23% of New Zealand's total population

-• Area: 150,437 km2 (58,084 sq mi) making it the 12th largest island in the world
+• Area: 150,437 km² (58,084 sq mi), making it the 12th largest island in the world

-• Biggest City: Christchurch with a population of 383,200
+• Largest City: Christchurch, with a population of 383,200

-• One Funny Fact: As late as 2009, the New Zealand Geographic Board realized that the South Island didn't have an official name (not North Island either)!
-It took some public consultation, and it wasn't until October 2013 that the island was officially named South Island or "Te Waipounamu" (and North Island ”Te Ika-a-Māui")
+• Fun Fact: As recently as 2009, the New Zealand Geographic Board discovered that the South Island didn’t have an official name—nor did the North Island!
+After public consultations, the island was officially named "South Island" (Te Waipounamu) in October 2013, while the North Island became "Te Ika-a-Māui."

 Satellite photo of Glaciers on the South Island of New Zealand